ShivanshInamdar/streaming-music-service/README.md

 * The client should not cache data.
 In other words, if the user tells the client to get a song list or play a song, the two should exchange messages to facilitate this.
 Don't retrieve an item from the server once and then repeat it back again on subsequent requests.

 * One of the parameters to your server should be a path to a directory that contains audio files.
 Within this directory, you may assume that any file ending in ".mp3" is an mp3 audio file.
 I have provided two files as a start.
-Feel free to use those or your own mp3 files for testing. **Please do not submit audio files to Canvas!**
+Feel free to use those or your own mp3 files for testing.
+Please do not submit audio files to Canvas!

 * You are allowed to develop and demo this project outside of the Vagrant VM, but we have already set up the Vagrant VM to be compatible with playing audio programmatically.
-It may also facilitate interoperability between partners with different OSes and installed packages.
+It may also facilitate interoperability between partners with different OSes and installed packages. **Note: I ended up doing this project outside of the VM because I wanted it to be usable without needing that specific setup.**